electrickery/Z80SerialMonitor/README.md

 The second argument of the script compensates for the target address in the hex intel file with respect to the address in the RAM.

-## Native hex-intel upload code

-Writing the other extensions were relative simple and straightforward, but the upload facility with the multiple interactions with the serial interface were more challenging.
-The current version processes the short manual inserted test record without problem.
-More testing is needed.

-The license is MIT, as the existing monitor code uses this.

 ## Some screenshots

 Startup banner and help: